Sergio Pérez: 2018

-Racing Point (2019–2020)

 2019

 The 2019 season saw Racing Point Force India become Racing Point, retaining Pérez as a driver.
 He was joined at the team by former Williams driver Lance Stroll.
 Racing Point saw 2019 as a transitional season, with much of the work on that year's car being disrupted by the administration events of the previous year.
 A strong start to the season, including a 6th-place finish in Azerbaijan, was followed by a string of eight races without points, the longest such string of his career.
 This included the rain-affected German Grand Prix, where he crashed out early in the race whilst teammate Stroll briefly led the race and eventually finished 4th.

 In a similar manner to 2018, Pérez fared far better during the second half of the season.
 Except for a retirement in Singapore due to an oil leak, he scored points in every race after the summer break, including a strong 6th-place finish in Belgium.
 Many of these points finishes came from low initial grid positions, including a 7th-place finish in Italy after starting 18th, 8th in Japan from 17th, and 10th in the United States after starting from the pit lane.

 He finished the season in 10th place in the championship with 52 points, comfortably ahead of teammate Stroll.